maikg/MaSQLine/README.md

 // Fetch only the first column of all results.
 $firsts = $query->fetchList();

+// Fetch an array that maps ids to the corresponding rows' titles.
+$firsts = $query->fetchList('title', 'id');

 // Fetch only a single named column from the first row.
 $title = $query->fetchValue('title');

-// Fetch only the the first selected column of the first row.
+// Fetch only the first selected column of the first row.
 $first = $query->fetchValue();
 ?>
 ```